-Pens defenseman Kris Letang was one-of-three nominated for the Norris Trophy Tuesday.
+Pens defenseman Kris Letang was one-of-three nominated for the Norris Trophy Tuesday – according to Michelle Crechiolo of the Pens’ website.

 Earning the honors for the first time, Letang will be competing against Minnesota’s Ryan Suter and Montreal’s P.K.
 Subban for the prestigious trophy.